NatVIII/rva.rip/README.md

 TODO

 # Funding
 Donations to keep bay.lgbt running are appreciated!
+Transparently, here are the costs to maintain the site:
+- Domain: $7.5/mo
+- Verce1: $20/mo
+- OpenAI: ~$10/mo
+- Google Vision OCR: ~$5/mo